Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Discussion

 \section{Discussion}

-These are promising results for early prototype testing of magnets for the CSX experiment.
 Magnetic fields and total resistance for P2 were measured at both $77$ K and $32-42$ K, with field measurements being in the expected ranges for the operating currents.
-Additional testing included the viability of metal 3D-printing and additive manufacturing methods, the ability to assemble and cool magnets printed in multiple sections, and the interfacing of the magnet with conduction-based cryogenic systems while maintaining electrical insulation.
+Additional testing included the assembly, cooling, and cryogenic interfacing of additively manufactured multi-section magnets.

-The field of $4.5$ mT measured approximately $0.2$ m from axis at $110$ A agrees with calculations to within 90\%.
-Based on trends in the fields, it is probable that the Hall probe is in the range of $0.18-0.20$ m.
+The magnetic field values agree closely with calculations.
 Further discrepancies may arise from slight changes in probe orientation, and the difficulty in defining a magnetic axis for a non-planar, asymmetric magnet.
 The resistance across the magnet is sufficiently low that operation at higher currents does not heat up the magnet itself significantly, though the copper leads showed significant heating (up to $20$ K increases) and better current lead thermal management is required.
 The magnet was quenched close to $120$ A due to the warming of the leads and the soldered HTS joints close to the leads.
-These HTS joints needed to be added to repair previous damage resulting from poor clamping.
 This highlights a potential weak-point of the design, and future designs will work to ensure adequate clamping and thermal management in this region.